PHIL-101 Problems in Philosophy

 PHIL-443 Political Philosophy

 The ideas of the major philosophers, including Plato, Aristotle, Machiavelli, Hobbes, Locke, Rousseau, Mill, Hegel and Marx.
 Juniors or seniors only or by instructor's permission.
+Same as POLI-443.
+Prerequisites: Junior or senior standing or instructor's permission.

 PHIL-500 Directed Reading and Research